Valide Mosque, Mytilene: Description

-It is built of stone masonry, and comprises a single level, with a pitched roof.
-A stone-paved courtyard once existed with a marble fountain, accessed through a marble staircase.
-The interior decoration was in coloured frescos, which were covered by a dark colour after the Muslim population left the island.
+It was built of stone and is a single-storey structure, with a pitched roof.
+A stone-paved courtyard once existed with a marble polygonal water fountain, accessed through a marble staircase.
+On all four sides of this building there are symmetrical pairs of large windows protected by metal grids and oval skylights.
+The interior floor was covered by wood planks, while a five-way archway separating the esonarthex from the prayer hall.

+The ceiling was in coloured frescos, which were later painted over in a dark pigment after the Muslim population left the island.
 The c.
-6 m high mihrab featured stucco decoration.
-The Arabic-style minaret is constructed from red stone quarried in Ayvalık, and is almost entirely preserved apart from a portion of its top.
+6 m mihrab featured stucco decoration.
+The Ottoman-style minaret is constructed from red stone quarried in Ayvalık, and the original 15 m minaret is almost entirely preserved apart from a portion of its domed top.
+It has a hexagonal base and a cylindrical shaft.